Uplift » Will a Personal Injury Settlement Affect Child Support?

 24 Hours Icon

-Regular Payments vs One-time Payments
+Regular Payments vs. One-time Payments

 Sometimes, a personal injury settlement is made as a one-time payment.
 In many states, one-time payments are not included in child support calculations.
-One-time payments can include gambling winnings, gifts, and personal injury settlements.
+These payments can include gambling winnings, gifts, and personal injury settlements.

 The Court Evaluates the Child’s Needs